 The Case and Bracelet

 Fortunately, the Royal Oak’s case and bracelet are unique and highly distinguishable in an industry crowded with too many homogeneous designs.
 Needless to say, standing out is essential to success.
 From the signature hexagonal bezel, with its eight fully functional, polished screws which contrast the vertically brushed top side and polished outer edge of the bezel nicely, to the perfectly bevelled polished case band and lug edges with contrasting vertically brushed sides, to the matching bracelet with its flawless polished and brushed facets — the finish and design of the Royal Oak are unmistakable.
-It attracts attention.
+Beware: it attracts attention.

 But not the kind of attention you get from the diamond bezel of a watch or 20-inch chrome rims on a car.
 It is much more subtle and classy.